oasis-roles/satellite/README.md

 * `satellite_admin_password` - Password for the first admin user created
 * `satellite_organization` - Name of the organization that owns the Satellite server (e.g. "ABC Corp.")
 * `satellite_location` - Location the server is in (e.g. "ABC Corp Main HQ")
+* `satellite_enable_ssl` - Default: true - enable browser SSL access
+* `satellite_ssl_port` - Default: 443.
+The port to listen on for SSL connections
+* `satellite_http_port` - Default: 80.
+The port to serve plain browser traffic
+* `satellite_proxy_http_port` - Default: 8000.
+Port on which to run Satellite HTTP proxy
+* `satellite_proxy_http` - Deafult: true.
+Enable Satellite HTTP proxy
+* `satellite_proxy_ssl_port` - Default: 9090.
+Port on which to run Satellite SSL proxy
+* `satellite_proxy_ssl` - Default: true.
+Enable Satellite SSL proxy
-* `satellite_proxy_dhcp` - Default: true - enable Satellite proxy DHCP plugin
+* `satellite_proxy_dhcp` - Default: true.
+Enable Satellite proxy DHCP plugin
-* `satellite_proxy_dhcp_managed` - Default: true - enable Satellite proxy DHCP plugin management
+* `satellite_proxy_dhcp_managed` - Default: true.
+Enable Satellite proxy DHCP plugin management
-* `satellite_proxy_dns` - Default: true - enable Satellite proxy DNS plugin
+* `satellite_proxy_dns` - Default: true.
+Enable Satellite proxy DNS plugin
-* `satellite_proxy_dns_managed` - Default: true - enable Satellite proxy DNS plugin management
+* `satellite_proxy_dns_managed` - Default: true.
+Enable Satellite proxy DNS plugin management
+* `satellite_puppet_port` - Default: 8140.
+Port to run the Puppet server on
-* `satellite_answers_file_destination` - The scenario path to upload this specific set of Foreman answers to drive the installation of Satellite
+* `satellite_answers_file_destination` - The scenario path to upload this specific set of Foreman answers to drive the installation of Satellite.
+This value has reasonable defaults set that match the values Foreman uses by default.
+If you want to store the ansewrs file somewhere else, update this value to match.
+Be sure that this file, which will include the value of `satellite_admin_password` in plaintext is not readable by users who should not be able to read it

 Dependencies
 ------------